MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2CreateGoal.md

   1. Choose an answer for **Do you have this UET tag installed on your website?**

      > [!NOTE]
-     > If you choose either **No, this UET tag is not installed on all your website pages** or **I’m not sure.
+     > If you choose either **No, this UET tag is not installed on all your website pages** or **Iâ€™m not sure.
 I need instructions to install the tag**, select **Install the tag yourself** or **Send the tag to a developer**.
 Select **Next** and follow the onscreen instructions.
 Select **Next** to finish setting up the conversion goal.
 [Learn more about adding a UET tag to your website](hlp_BA_PROC_UETv2AddTag.md).
   1. Select **Save and next**.
   1. For **Custom Event** goals, specify when you want to track this event (choose **Track event on inline action** or **Track event on page load**).
 Follow the provided instructions to set up the event tag on your website.
   1. (Optional) In the resulting **Conversion goal created!** message, select **test the goal now** to use the UET Tag Helper browser extension to verify that your goal is working correctly.
 [Learn more about UET Tag Helper](hlp_BA_CONC_UET_TagHelper.md).

   > [!NOTE]
   > - When you create a conversion goal, Microsoft Advertising automatically enables auto-tagging of Microsoft Click ID, as this is required for UET conversion goals and improves the accuracy of conversion tracking.
 When a customer clicks your ad, Microsoft Advertising automatically appends a unique click ID to the landing page URL.
 (For example, your final URL becomes www.contoso.com/?msclkid=123abc.)
-UET uses the cookie on your website’s domain to capture the click ID that brought the customer to your website, thereby allowing you to track the conversion.
+UET uses the cookie on your websiteâ€™s domain to capture the click ID that brought the customer to your website, thereby allowing you to track the conversion.
 Each ad click is tied to a unique click ID.
 To disable auto-tagging of Microsoft Click ID, from the navigation menu on the left, hover over **Campaigns** and select **Settings** > **Account level options** and clear the **Add Microsoft Click ID (MSCLKID) to URLs to allow conversion tracking** checkbox.
 Doing so will make it impossible to import offline conversions and hinder accurate conversion tracking data.
   > - To see the complete list of currencies available for conversion goals, see [Conversion Goal Revenue Currencies](https://go.microsoft.com/fwlink/?linkid=2212012).
   > - Microsoft Advertising matches UET logs with strings defined in destination URL and custom event goals in a case insensitive way.
 For example, you can create a Destination URL goal type to track visits to your Thankyou.html page as conversions using the condition URL contains tHANKYOU.HTML
   > - You can also create a conversional goal by applying our **Create conversion goal** recommendation in the **Recommendations** tab.
 Based on data from your UET tag, Microsoft Advertising will recommend relevant conversion goals to track valuable customer actions on your website.
 In the default setting, the recommended goal is included in "Conversions" and will affect any enabled automated bidding strategies.